 Van der Eijks work has been nominated and awarded multiple times and is extensively exhibited throughout the world.
 Her work extends through lectures, workshops, writings and curating exhibitions.
 She has been an active member of renowned design collective Dutch Invertuals since 2017.

 Currently, she is undertaking her Ph.D. at Ulster University in Northern Ireland at the Faculty of Art and the Faculty of Environmental Sciences with an International Award from the UK Department of Economics.
+She is an associated researcher at Critical Media Lab Basel.

 In addition, Van der Eijk is leading MA Ecology Futures at the Masters Institute of Visual Cultures and is an affiliated researcher in the Biobased Art & Design Research Group.